-- The Initial Plenary is used to identify significant issues related to Criterion B and C based on the initial evaluation of the CSR.
-Initial Form Bs and Cs are reviewed. - The Goal of the Initial Plenary is: - 1.
+The Initial Plenary is used to identify significant issues related to Criterion B and Criterion C based on the initial evaluation of the CSR.
+Initial Form Bs and Cs are reviewed.

+- The Goal of the Initial Plenary is: - 1.
 Identify the Major Weakness, Minor Weaknesses, Major Strengths and Minor Strengths of each CSR. - 2.
-If necessary, develop questions and/or requests for information in addition to the Significant Weaknesses to give each study team an opportunity to clarify any misunderstanding. - The main topic areas are the implementation issues in Criterion B and Criterion C. - No polling on grades occurs at the Initial Plenary (Criterion B and Criterion C) - The Significant Weaknesses (SWs), questions, and/or requests for information will be sent to each study team 6 days prior to its Site Visit.
+If necessary, develop questions and/or requests for information in addition to the Significant Weaknesses to give each Study Team an opportunity to clarify any misunderstanding. - The main topic areas are the implementation issues in Criterion B and Criterion C. - No polling on grades occurs at the Initial Plenary (Criterion B and Criterion C). - The Significant Weaknesses, Questions, and Requests for Information List (SQRL) will be sent to each Study Team 8 days prior to its Site Visit. - Criterion D (Student Collaboration) and Criterion E (Small Business Subcontracting) are reviewed as required by Criterion-specific panels prior to the Initial Plenary.
+Site Visit questions for Criterion D and Criterion E are prepared and provided no later than the Initial Plenary to the CSR Evaluation Chair.

-Significant Weaknesses, Questions, and RFIs
+Significant Weaknesses, Questions, and Requests for Information List (SQRL)

-- Significant Weaknesses (SWs) and Questions and Requests for Information (RFIs) for the Study Team - SWs developed at the Initial Plenary will be sent to each study team in advance of its Site Visit. - The SWs are preliminary and may change based on Site Visit information and further discussion by evaluation panels. - Questions may also be sent to the study team or verbalized during the Site Visit. - Questions must be of significance to a Form A, B, C, E, or F rating. - The Lead Discovery Program Scientist will approve all SWs, questions, and RFIs developed at the Initial Plenary.
-Three types of responses are planned for SWs, questions, and RFIs.
-These types may be combined for a given SW or question. - Written response prior to Site Visit: SWs, questions, or RFIs provided to the Study team that must be addressed in writing prior to the Site Visit.
-The nature of some SWs, questions, or RFIs require data that must be reviewed prior to the Site Visit. - Written response at Site Visit: SWs, questions, or RFIs that require documentation, but not extensive review. - Site Visit presentation: SWs or questions that must be addressed the day of the Site Visit by way of presentation. - The evaluation team members may ask questions during the Site Visit to ensure they understand the response to a SW, question, or RFI, or to clarify any significant issues.
+- Site Visits SQRLs - All SQRLs developed at the Initial Plenary will be sent to each Study Team 8 days prior to its Site Visit. - The SQRL is preliminary and may change based on Site Visit information and further discussion by Evaluation Panels. - Questions may also be sent to the study team or verbalized during the Site Visit. - Questions must be of significance to a Form A, B, C, D, or E rating. - The Discovery 2019 Program Scientist will approve all SQRLs developed at the Initial Plenary.
+Three types of responses to SQRLs are planned.
+These types may be combined for a given Significant Weakness (SW), Question, or RFI. - Written response prior to Site Visit: SWs, Questions, or RFIs provided to the Study team that must be addressed in writing prior to the Site Visit.
+The nature of some SWs, Questions, or RFIs require data that must be reviewed prior to the Site Visit. - Written response at Site Visit: SWs, Questions, or RFIs that require documentation, but not extensive review. - Oral presentation at Site Visit: SWs, Questions, or RFIs that must be addressed the day of the Site Visit by way of presentation. - Evaluation Team members will ask questions during the Site Visit to ensure they understand the response to a SW, Question, or RFI, or to clarify any significant issues.